annamariakou/UI-Developer-Form/README.md

 The `server.mjs` file was set up at the root of the project to provide a CRUD API for managing the user data stored in the `userData.json` file.

+Within the files comments have been added to explain parts of the code.

 ## 🎨 Design

 The design reflects the given prompt with a more modern look whilst also using red, grey and black to represent the company's brand colours.